-This might be my personal favorite style, bringing back memories of Paris one summer while I was a student in architecture, the French Country style has a romance that cannot be captured elsewhere.
+If you were to ask me what my favorite personal style would be, I might have to go with French Country.
+Bringing back memories of Paris one summer while I was a student in architecture, the French Country style has a romance that cannot be denied.
 Let's delve into the details.

-When I think of French Country, I think of elegant, graceful French fashion models who are tall and slender but with panache.
-The proportions are the key to this style.
-I like to start with the windows.
-My favorite is a 3’ by 6’ window with a 2 over 2 mutton window pattern.
-The single vertical mullion in the window further reinforces the tall proportion of the style.
-I like an arch on top of the window – with the window itself or simply the trim.
-Adding a trim to the top and bottom or the window and omitting the side trim further enhances the vertical aspect of the windows.
+Think of an elegant, graceful French fashion model: Tall, slender, confident.
+These proportions are the key to this style.
+I like to start with the windows: 3’ by 6’ window with a 2 over 2 mutton window pattern.
+The single vertical mullion in the window further reinforces the tall proportions of the style.
+I like an arch on top of the window – within the window itself or simply the trim.
+Trimming out the top and bottom of the window and omitting side trim further enhances those vertical proportions.

 This is an elegant style that embraces asymmetry; like a dress that provocatively showcases one shoulder.
-Elegant, graceful and maybe just a little sexy.
+Elegant, graceful and just a bit sexy.

 Roofs are primarily steeply pitched hips.
 In many markets, as high as 10/12 or 12/12.
-In low roof pitch markets, maybe 7/12 is as high as you can get.
-Builders looking to achieve a steep-pitched look more affordably can try a dual-pitch roof like 6/12 front to back and 8/12 side to.
+In low roof pitch markets, 7/12 can be considered steep.
+Builders looking to achieve a steep-pitched look more affordably can try a dual-pitch roof - try 6/12 front to back and 8/12 side to side.
 Remember to punctuate the hip roofs with a well-placed gable roof, especially at the entry.
 Or, if you’re doing all hips, try raising a hip roof over the entry to create roof bounce.

 Exterior materials vary from stucco, brick, or stone – either by themselves or together – but I caution against using all three in one house.
-In markets where stucco is not acceptable, try a light colored brick or a painted brick.
+In markets where stucco is not used, consider a light colored or painted brick.
 Board and batten siding combined with stone is also a nice look.
 The vertical orientation of the siding reinforces the proportions of the style.

 So – who is drawn to this style?
 Someone who’s not afraid of their “inner fashion model”.
 Someone who loves the elegance and the flair of the style and isn’t afraid to show it!
 The French Country style can be a beautiful addition to just about any streetscape!